AresValley/Artemis-DB/static/259/description.md

-JT65 is an amateur radio QSO communication protocol developed by Joe Taylor, K1JT.
-JT65 has 3 submodes: JT65A, JT65B, and JT65C.
-The most popular submode of JT65 is JT65A.
-JT65 gets '65' from the 65 tones it uses.
+JS8Call is an extremely-weak-signal amateur radio communication mode based on FT8.
+It allows FT8 to be used for conversations and message relaying.